 4. Selling Internationally

-Shopify wants to streamline commerce and offer merchants the ability to sell their products everywhere.
-This can be done using Shopify Markets or, on Plus, using the expansion store model.
+Shopify wants to streamline its commerce offerings and allow merchants the ability to sell their products everywhere.
+This can be done using Shopify Markets or for businesses using Plus, the Expansion Store Model.

-- Shopify Markets: You can localise pricing, content, language and also products.
+- With Shopify Markets: You can localise pricing, content, language and products.

-- Expansion Store Model On Plus: Gives you up to 10 stores.
+- Expansion Store Model On Plus: Gives you up to 10 stores in total.

-It depends on the individual business’ goals and territories for which is the best option, but often there is a hybrid approach using Markets and (if using Plus) Store Expansion.
-Many factors can impact what will be the best approach, such as how many bank accounts will be used, whether the business wants to use market-specific discounts, and what apps and integrations are required.
+While it depends on the individual business’ goals and territories for which is the best option, often there is a hybrid approach using Markets and (if using Plus) the Expansion Store.
+Many factors can impact this, including how many bank accounts will be used, whether market-specific discounts are needed and what apps and integrations are required.

-Expansion Stores on Plus has features including market-specific fulfilment priority, payouts in different bank accounts or currencies, and creation of local teams and staff permissions.
+If you are using Plus, Expansion Stores include market-specific fulfilment priorities, payouts to different bank accounts or currencies, and the creation of local teams and staff permissions.

 5. B2B

-On Shopify Plus you are able to run B2B and B2C from one store.
-Merchants have the ability to choose between a single online store for direct and wholesale business or a dedicated B2B store at no additional cost.
+With Shopify Plus, you are able to run B2B and B2C operations from one store.
+Merchants have the ability to choose between a single online store for direct and wholesale business, or a dedicated B2B store at no additional cost.

 B2B-specific tools: